 “At a time when graduates are finding it harder than ever to break into the workforce, formally recognising the sorts of skills employers demand is critically important,” said Professor Dineli Mather, Pro Vice-Chancellor Graduate Employment.

-The strategy has helped Deakin surge in student satisfaction and graduate employability rankings in recent years.
-Deakin was ranked third in Australia for graduate employability by the “Times Higher Education” in November 2016 and has maintained the highest level of Overall Student Satisfaction among Victorian universities for the past seven years (AGS 2010–15) and GOS, QUILT (2016–17)).
+The strategy has helped Deakin surge in student satisfaction and skills development rankings in recent years.
+Deakin has maintained the highest level of Overall Student Satisfaction among Victorian universities for the past seven years (AGS 2010–15) and GOS, QUILT (2016–17)).

 The Director, Cloud Campus, Ms Lucy Schulz nominates collaboration within the leadership team and across the University – including with students – as central to the success of Deakin’s strategy.